-CHICAGO—Glen Svenningsen, 32, supported lockdowns in his city of Chicago in the spring, but he’s had a change of heart.
+CHICAGO—A 32-year-old resident of Chicago, Mike Smith, supported lockdowns in his city of in the spring, but he’s had a change of heart.

 Opinion polls have shown a partisan difference in how Americans view COVID-19 risks and measures.
 Republicans have generally been more opposed to lockdowns—but Democrats are increasingly joining the call against them as well.

-“We’ve kind of gone into these tribal camps … [and] there are a lot of different narratives people fall into on both sides,” Svenningsen told The Epoch Times.
+“We’ve kind of gone into these tribal camps … [and] there are a lot of different narratives people fall into on both sides,” Smith told The Epoch Times.

 “But I don’t think we should be doing this politically.
 What we want is to understand what the actual situation is, and politics just completely destroyed our ability to do that.”